-The notices that the Corporation will undertake to provide as described above, include notices of any of the following events with respect to the Remarketed Bonds, if material (each of which is described in more detail in the Agreement): (1) principal and interest payment delinquencies; (2) non-payment related defaults; (3) unscheduled draws on debt service reserves reflecting financial difficulties; (4) unscheduled draws on credit enhancements reflecting financial difficulties; (5) substitution of credit or liquidity providers, or their failure to perform; (6) adverse tax opinions or events affecting the tax-exempt status of the Remarketed Bonds; (7) modifications to the rights of holders; (8) bond calls; (9) defeasances; (10) release, substitution, or sale of property securing repayment of the Remarketed Bonds; and (11) rating changes.
-In addition, the Corporation will undertake, for the benefit of the holders of the Remarketed Bonds, to provide to each Repository or the MSRB, and to the State Information Depository, if any, in a timely manner, notice of any failure by the State to provide the Annual Information and annual financial statements by the date required in the State's undertaking described above.
+The notices that the Corporation will undertake to provide as described above, include notices of any of the following events with respect to the Series 2010A Subordinate Bonds, if material (each of which is described in more detail in the Agreement): (1) principal and interest payment delinquencies; (2) non-payment related defaults; (3) unscheduled draws on debt service reserves reflecting financial difficulties; (4) unscheduled draws on credit enhancements reflecting financial difficulties; (5) substitution of credit or liquidity providers, or their failure to perform; (6) adverse tax opinions or events affecting the tax-exempt status of the Series 2010A Subordinate Bonds; (7) modifications to the rights of holders; (8) bond calls; (9) defeasances; (10) release, substitution, or sale of property securing repayment of the Series 2010A Subordinate Bonds; and (11) rating changes.
+In addition, the Corporation will undertake, for the benefit of the holders of the Series 2010A Subordinate Bonds, to provide to the MSRB through its EMMA system in a timely manner, notice of any failure by the State to provide the Annual Information and annual financial statements by the date required in the State's undertaking described above.

-The sole and exclusive remedy for breach or default under the Agreement described above is an action to compel specific performance of the undertakings of the State and the Corporation, and no person, including a holder of the Remarketed Bonds, may recover monetary damages thereunder under any circumstances.
+The sole and exclusive remedy for breach or default under the Agreement described above is an action to compel specific performance of the undertakings of the State and the Corporation, and no person, including a holder of the Series 2010A Subordinate Bonds, may recover monetary damages thereunder under any circumstances.
 A breach or default under the Agreement shall not constitute an Event of Default under the Resolution.
-In addition, if all or any part of paragraph (b)(5) of Rule 15c2-12 promulgated by the Securities and Exchange Commission ("Rule 15c2-12") ceases to be in effect for any reason, then the information required to be provided under the Agreement, insofar as the provision of Rule 15c2-12 no longer in effect required the provision of such information, shall no longer be required to be provided.
+In addition, if all or any part of Rule 15c2-12 ceases to be in effect for any reason, then the information required to be provided under the Agreement, insofar as the provision of Rule 15c2-12 no longer in effect required the provision of such information, shall no longer be required to be provided.

-Copies of the Agreement are on file at the office of the Corporation.
+Copies of the Agreement when executed by the parties thereto will be on file at the office of the Corporation.